danWatkinson/snapp-vtt/docs/review-rules-of-engagement.md

 ## Priority Recommendations

-1. **Short term**: Close remaining unit test coverage gaps (entityHelpers default branch, final client edge cases) and add coverage thresholds in CI.
+1. **Short term**: Wire 100% coverage enforcement into CI (e.g. GitHub Actions), using existing vitest configuration.
 2. **Medium term**: Decide on Gherkin vs `.spec.ts` for E2E and either migrate or document the deviation via ADR.
 3. **Long term**: Add OpenAPI documentation and CLI wrappers for all services, and automate the test-first workflow in CI/pipeline.